stablegeniusbestbrain/mui-icons/README.md

 | Github Octicons | `octicons` | https://octicons.github.com/ | 176 |
 | Typicons | `typicons` | http://www.typicons.com/ | 336 |

-## Configuration

-Any props added to an Icon will be forwarded to Mui's SvgIcon element (except for `children`, which will be the paths of the icon you want).
-[Check the Mui docs](http://www.material-ui.com/#/components/svg-icon) to see it's props.

 ## Known Issues